Reverse Prompt Engineering: Abstract

 \section{Abstract}

-This paper explores a new black-box, zero-shot language model inversion problem and proposes an innovative framework for prompt reconstruction using only text outputs from a language model.
-Leveraging a large language model alongside an optimization algorithm, the proposed method effectively recovers prompts with minimal resources.
-Experimental results on several datasets derived from public sources indicate that the proposed approach achieves high-quality prompt recovery and generates prompts more similar to the originals than current state-of-the-art methods.
-Additionally, the use-case study demonstrates the method's strong potential for generating high-quality text data.
+We explore a new language model inversion problem under strict black-box, zero-shot, and limited data conditions.
+We propose a novel training-free framework that reconstructs prompts using only a limited number of text outputs from a language model.
+Existing methods rely on the availability of a large number of outputs for both training and inference, an assumption that is unrealistic in the real world, and they can sometimes produce garbled text.
+In contrast, our approach, which relies on limited resources, consistently yields coherent and semantically meaningful prompts.
+Our framework leverages a large language model together with an optimization process inspired by the genetic algorithm to effectively recover prompts.
+Experimental results on several datasets derived from public sources indicate that our approach achieves high-quality prompt recovery and generates prompts more semantically and functionally aligned with the originals than current state-of-the-art methods.
+Additionally, use-case studies introduced demonstrate the method's strong potential for generating high-quality text data on perturbed prompts.